dpscience/DDRS4PALS/README.md

 # Documentation

 ### Jun.
 2019
-DDRS4PALS: A software for the acquisition and simulation of lifetime spectra using the DRS4 evaluation board [SoftwareX (Elsevier)](https://www.sciencedirect.com/science/article/pii/S2352711019300676)<br><br>
+DDRS4PALS: A software for the acquisition and simulation of lifetime spectra using the DRS4 evaluation board<br> [SoftwareX (Elsevier)](https://www.sciencedirect.com/science/article/pii/S2352711019300676)<br><br>

 # How to cite this Software?